• Skip to main content

 seeds in a bamboo leaf

 Seed saving goes back to the dawn of agriculture so we are looking at very ancient traditions.
 Seeds were carried by nomads and planted where they stopped for spring, summer and autumn.
 Many of their seeds were sacred to them and very important for their ritual life.
 I was taught about seed saving when I was 4 years old my Grandmother as my Mentor.
 She had a compost heap.
 We got cow manure from an uncle out of town.
 We collected lots of seaweed at the nearby beach.
 We got leaf litter from the nearby forest where we also filled up our water containers from a sacred mineral spring.
 Grandmother had a beautiful garden full of edible stuff and lots of herbs and flowers for medicinal use.
-She taught me how to save seeds and she had a small personal seed catalogue full of information … [Read more...] about Seed Saving
+She taught me how to save seeds and she had a small personal seed catalogue full of information about when … [Read more...] about Seed Saving

 Filed Under: Gardening Tagged With: garden, saving, seeds